idealarealo/godot-video-tutorial-projects/CitationGame.md

   [Godot 4: Shader Control]

 - Jojo is the name of the monkey who worked as a piano player at the Bloody Lip Bar in "Monkey Island 2:
   LeChuck's Revenge".
-It can only play when the metromone is turned on.
+It can only play when the metronome is turned on.

   [Godot 4: Shader Control]